Prometheus3375/destiny2-auto-fishing/readme.md

 Anti-AFK cannot track whether fishing is manually resumed, and after manual resuming it will continue to consider that the rod was cast a long time ago performing anti-AFK action according to the schedule.
-To prevent fish catch failure due to the system, wait till anti-AFK actions are performed and then resume fishing.
+Restart the script to prevent fish catch failure due to the system.

 The current anti-AFK actions are the following: